sted/smoothdb/README.md

 - No explicit authorization step is needed beyond providing the JWT token with each request
 - Both authentication methods require email and password for token generation through the `/token` endpoint
+- `/token` is the one route reachable without credentials, so it is rate limited per client address (`LoginRateLimit` attempts per minute, answered `429` with a `Retry-After` header beyond that; proxy headers are not trusted for the address) and its body is capped by `RequestMaxBytes` like every other route
 - `JWTSecret` must be set whenever authentication is enabled (`LoginMode` other than `none`): the server refuses to start with an empty secret, because an empty HMAC key would let anyone forge a token for any role.
 Set it in the configuration file or via the `SMOOTHDB_JWT_SECRET` environment variable.
 In debug mode (`SMOOTHDB_DEBUG=true`) a random secret is generated automatically for the run.
 With `LoginMode: "none"` the secret may stay empty, and then every bearer token is refused with 401 rather than verified against the empty key.
 - When TLS is configured (`CertFile`/`KeyFile`), a certificate that fails to load is a fatal startup error - SmoothDB will not silently fall back to plaintext HTTP.
 - The configuration file holds secrets (the JWT secret and the database URL with its password); it is written with `0600` permissions.
 Keep it that way and out of version control.